Corporate Social Responsibility

 When cancer strikes young lives, CLIC Sargent helps families limit the damage it causes beyond their health.
 They know young cancer patients’ education, employment and futures can falter.
 CLIC Sargent provides specialist support to guide each young cancer patient and their family.
 They fight tirelessly for them, individually, locally and nationally, so they can focus on the important things, like getting well.

-Over the next three years, we will be working together to ensure a young person’s potential isn’t limited by a cancer diagnosis, supporting our global commitment to inclusion through education and employability.
+Over the last three years, we have been working together to ensure a young person’s potential to reach their education or career aspirations isn’t limited by a cancer diagnosis.

 "At Societe Generale we have a strong belief in supporting our charity partners beyond fundraising, helping them to build their capacity and grow as an organisation."

 Ben Higgins, Head of Human Resources for the UK and Ireland.